Skip to content

 Japanese Philosophy in Aquascaping: Wabi-Sabi, Ma, and Satoyama

-More than Decoration: Aquascaping as a Philosophy
+More than Decoration: Aquascaping as Philosophy

 Behind the great aquascaping traditions – and especially the work of Takashi Amano – lie ancient Japanese philosophical principles that shape how we view beauty, space, and nature.
 Three of these principles are fundamental: Wabi-Sabi, Ma, and Satoyama.